 Facsimile: +682 21 241

-In a consular emergency, if you are unable to contact the above High Commission you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact one of the above High Commissions in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 Natural disasters, severe weather and climate

-Following a cyclone or natural disaster, contact your travel agent or tour operator to check whether tourist services at your planned destination have been affected.
+Following a natural disaster, contact your tour operator to check whether services at your planned destination are affected.

-Cyclone season in the Cook Islands is between November and April when flooding, landslides and disruptions to services may occur.
-However, tropical storms and cyclones may occur at other times.
+Cyclone season is from November to April but tropical storms and cyclones also occur in other months.
+Storms and cyclones can lead to flooding, landslides and disruptions to services.
 The direction and strength of tropical cyclones can change with little warning.

 Earthquakes and Tsunamis